wyguo/ThreeDRNAseq/vignettes/user_manuals/3D_RNA-seq_App_manual.md

 To use our pipeline in your work, please cite:

 -   Guo,W. et al. (2020) 3D RNA-seq: a powerful and flexible tool for rapid and accurate differential      expression and alternative splicing analysis of RNA-seq data for biologists.
-RNA Biol., 00, 1–14.
+RNA Biol., DOI: 10.1080/15476286.2020.1858253.
 -   Calixto,C.P.G., Guo,W., James,A.B., Tzioutziou,N.A., Entizne,J.C.,
     Panter,P.E., Knight,H., Nimmo,H.G., Zhang,R., and
     Brown,J.W.S.
 (2018) Rapid and Dynamic Alternative Splicing Impacts